robin-a-meade/example-gradle-oracle/README.md

 ### Prerequisites

-Before trying this method, I advise you try it with straight maven first.
+Before trying this method, I advise you to try it with straight maven first.
 See:

 - [example-maven-oracle](https://github.com/robin-a-meade/example-maven-oracle)
   `github.com/robin-a-meade/example-maven-oracle`
   an example of how to use the Oracle Maven Repo with maven

-That way you'll know that your `~/.m2/settings.xml` and, if opting to encrypt password, `settings-security.xml`, are already properly set up and confirmed to work with maven.
+That way you'll know that your `~/.m2/settings.xml` and, if opting to encrypt password, `settings-security.xml`, are properly set up.

 ### Instructions